Ortho Assistant Permit Program

 8. Bonding: Bracket Positioning

-9. Bonding: Difficult Areas, Troubleshooting, Rebonding
+9. Bonding: Difficult Areas, Troubleshooting, and Rebonding

 10. Bonding: Special Surfaces